 Everybody told you social media is oh-so-important for generating traffic, so you focused so much of your time and effort building a following on Facebook, Twitter, Pinterest, or whatever the flavor of the month is today.

 But every time you publish one of your blog posts, these sources don’t seem to drive all that much traffic.
 Only a small percentage of the following you’ve built seems to click-through to your site.

 Well, what if I told you about a social media platform that not only generates mass traffic, but you don’t even need many followers to benefit from it?

-If you’re disappointed with your results from traditional social media, you should try Flipboard.
+If you’re disappointed with your results from traditional social media, try Flipboard.

 Flipboard is an app and website that allows you to curate content in the forms of an online magazine.
 (Few people know it also has great potential as a source of traffic to your website.
 But more on that later. )

 The reasons Flipboard is preferable to traditional social media are simple.

 When you sign up for Flipboard, it first presents you with a big list of topics.
 You select what you’re interested in, and when you’re done, Flipboard will create an online magazine with cover stories from all the topics you selected.